 In late 2014, the Professional Examinations in Law Regulations 2008 were amended to provide for a final review process for overseas applicants.
 Such applications are decided by the Chair of the Council.

 Number of Applicants

-The total number of applications received for the year was 100.
-This is significantly lower than the last four years and has resulted from the Covid-19 pandemic.
+The total number of applications received for the year was 125.

 Applications were received from the following countries: